hash-4oh4/portfolio/replit.md

 ## Overview

-This is a full-stack cybersecurity portfolio website built with React frontend and Express backend, featuring a modern design with cybersecurity themes.
-The application showcases a student's education, experience, projects, skills, and includes a blog and contact system.
+This is a frontend-only cybersecurity portfolio website built with React, featuring a modern design with cybersecurity themes.
+The application showcases a student's education, experience, projects, skills, and includes a static blog and contact system.

 ## User Preferences